IDEAS home Printed from https://ideas.repec.org/p/ags/uwarer/268693.html

 Abstract

 In this paper we study interactions between labor and product markets, in an imperfectly competitive industry with centralized wage bargaining.
 Firms jointly bargain with the union over wages and then compete in prices or quantities.
-We show that the bargained wage is independent of the firms, the degree of substitutability of firms' products, and the type of market competition, in a broad class of industry specifications, including the standard linear symmetric demand system - linear one factor technology one.
-These results are robust with respect to different specifications of union's objectives.
-Finally we propose, motivated by the above independence property, that the bargained wage in a Bertrand homogenous market be taken as the limit of the solution of the differentiated case as the degree of substitutability goes to one.
+We show that the negotiated wage is independent of the number of firms, the degree of substitutability of firms' products, and the type of market competition, in a broad c1ass of industry specifications, including the standard syrnmetric linear demand system-linear one factor (labor) technology.
+This result is robust to various union objectives.
+Thus, unions are better-off as the market becomes more competitive because aggregate! employment increases.
+Finally,. motivated by the wage independence property, we propose that the bargained wage in a Bertrand homogenous market be taken as the limit of that of a differentiated market as the degree of substitutability goes to one.

 (This abstract was borrowed from another version of this item.)